Everything You Need To Know About Running With Gels

 As a marathon runner myself, I have a super sensitive stomach, and I am well aware that certain energy gels work well for me, and some energy gels and sports nutrition products just don’t.

-Maurtens 100 Hydrogel has no flavor or colors, so it can be a good option for those who don’t like the normal fruit flavors, peanut butter, vanilla, or chocolate of most energy gels.
+Maurtens 100 Hydrogel has no flavor or colors, so it can be a good option for those who just can’t get them down.

 Gels come in different thicknesses, from very thick like a paste, to quite liquidy, like a sports drink.
 Try these different types in your long run to see which ones work best for you.